Yes No Share to Facebook

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-Getting a legal case started within the Small Claims Court involves issuance of a formal document known as a Plaintiff's Claim.
-The Plaintiff's Claim document is known as a Form 7A and can be found online.
+Starting a lawsuit in Small Claims Court requires the preparation of, and issuance of, a Plaintiff's Claim document.
+The Plaintiff's Claim is a form, known as Form 7A, and is available online.
 The main parts of the Form 7A document are quite easy to complete as such simply involves filling in a few blanks of information.
 The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, if any.
 There are various rules regarding the extent of information that is required.
 The prescribed rules for the requirements when beginning a Small Claims Court lawsuit are available for review at Rule 7 of the Rules of the Small Claims Court.

 Although people may think of Small Claims Court cases as an informal legal process, and indeed there are many Small Claims Court cases that are relatively simple enough that minimal, if any, legal training is required, there are still many concerns to consider.
-Before starting a Small Claims Court lawsuit, questions to consider include:
+Concerns to carefully consider include:

-- What if I lose the lawsuit?
+- What if I lose?

-- What if the Defendant includes a 'third party'?
+- What if the Defendant brings a third party claim?

-- What if I name someone wrong?
+- What if I get the name of someone wrong?

-- What if the case is more complicated than expected?
+- What if the case becomes more complicated than first expected?

 The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
 Diligent review of these questions and the potential pitfalls are highly important before getting started.